symfony/symfony-docs/cookbook/deployment/platformsh.rst

 That's it!
 Your application is being deployed on Platform.sh and you'll soon be able to access it in your browser.

+Every code change that you do from now on will be pushed to Git in order to redeploy your environment on Platform.sh.

+More information about migrating your database and files can be found on the `Platform.sh documentation <migrate-existing-site>`_

 Deploy a new Site
 -----------------